Murder of Shauna Howe

 Shauna Melinda Howe (July 11, 1981 – October 27, 1992) was an 11-year-old girl from Oil City, Pennsylvania, who was raped and murdered on October 27, 1992.
-Howe's kidnapping and murder by being thrown from a bridge became a cause célèbre in Pennsylvania, receiving widespread media attention for over a decade.

-In September/October 2005, Eldred “Ted” Walker, James O'Brien, and Timothy O'Brien were convicted for participation in Howe's murder.
+Howe's kidnapping and murder by being thrown from a bridge in Pennsylvania received widespread media attention for over a decade.
+In September and October 2005, Eldred "Ted" Walker, James O'Brien, and Timothy O'Brien were convicted for participation in Howe's murder.

 Background

 Around 8pm on October 27, Howe was walking home from a Girl Scouts Halloween party in Oil City, Pennsylvania, when she was abducted at the corner of West First Street and Reed Street, two blocks from home.
-A local resident, Dan Paton, witnessed the kidnapping, providing investigators with details of the circumstances, the abductor and the getaway vehicle used.
+A local resident, Dan Paden, witnessed the kidnapping, providing investigators with details of the circumstances, the abductor and the getaway vehicle used.

-Two days later, investigators found a piece of Howe's gymnastic costume near an abandoned railroad bed in a rural, wooded area in the nearby township of Rockland, which was identified by her stepfather as being Shauna's.
-The next morning, Howe's body was found about 200 yards from where the clothing was found, along with a candy wrapper and her shoes.
-Howe's abductors had thrown her alive from a railroad trestle bridge into a dry, rocky creek bed near Coulter's Hole in Rockland, and she had died of blunt force trauma to the head and chest caused by the fall.

 Investigation

 The mystery of Howe's disappearance and murder continued for nearly ten years until the investigation had a major breakthrough.
-In 2002, a DNA sample taken from Oil City resident James O'Brien, who was serving a prison sentence for attempting to kidnap an Oil City woman in 1995, matched a sample of seminal DNA found on Howe's body in tests run by the FBI lab in Washington, D.C.
-O’Brien had not been a suspect earlier as investigators mistakenly believed he was in jail at the time of the attack, and neither of the brothers fit the eyewitness description.
+In 2002, a DNA sample taken from Oil City resident James O'Brien matched a sample of DNA found on Howe's body.
 The DNA revelation intensified the investigation, with increased presence in the area by the FBI and the Pennsylvania State Police, with the latter searching the home of Eldred "Ted" Walker, who said he may have opened his home to some "really bad" people once who may have done "a disgusting thing."
-An early suspect, Walker and one of his vehicles had resembled those provided by the witness, but the investigation at the time stalled as his DNA did not match.